nodegui/examples/react-nodegui/react-router-example/README.md

 # Example usage with React router

+This example shows how to use react-router v5 with react-nodegui.
+Its uses MemoryRouter (the router which is used in React Native as well).
+This is a basic example and contains basic routing.
+Check `routes.tsx` for more details.

 **Clone and run for a quick way to see React NodeGui and react router in action.**

 ## To Use